Do the Digit Insurance

 Follow these steps to perform this yoga pose:

-Step 1: Begin to perform Tadasana by taking a large step back with your right leg.
+Step 1: Begin to perform Tadasana by taking a significant step back with your right leg.
 The front left foot should be pointing forward, and the back right should be at a 45-degree angle to the outside.

 Step 2: Bend your front knee until it is over the ankle.